zalando/postgres-operator/docs/index.md

    for settings that a manifest may contain.

 2. The operator also watches updates to [its own configuration](../manifests/configmap.yaml) and alters running Postgres clusters if necessary.
-For instance, if a pod docker image is changed, the operator carries out the rolling update.
-That is, the operator re-spawns one-by-one pods of each StatefulSet it manages with the new Docker image.
+For instance, if the docker image in a pod is changed, the operator carries out the rolling update, which means it re-spawns pods of each managed StatefulSet one-by-one with the new Docker image.

 3. Finally, the operator periodically synchronizes the actual state of each Postgres cluster with the desired state defined in the cluster's manifest.

-4. The operator aims to be hands free and configuration happens only via manifests and its own config.
+4. The operator aims to be hands free as configuration works only via manifests.
    This enables easy integration in automated deploy pipelines with no access to K8s directly.

 ## Scope